21crickets/21crickets.github.io/docs/All.md

 ## Platform Infrastructure Costs
-Operating a proprietary marketplace rather than leveraging an existing marketplace can provide additional control over the assets, where the files are stored, and how they are consumed, but comes with additional costs.
+Operating a proprietary marketplace rather than leveraging an existing marketplace can provide additional control over the assets/paper_images, where the files are stored, and how they are consumed, but comes with additional costs.
 In addition to marketplace sale or auction fees and transaction costs, there are other infrastructure costs like payment acceptance and custody.
 The NFT marketplace charge a fee when sales or auctions occur on the application, usually ranging between 1% to 3% while there is fee 5% in so many NFT platforms.